Pre-Medicine through Chemistry at Southern Oregon University

 - Our Bachelor of Arts in Chemistry is rich in natural science classes and the humanities courses - philosophy, communications, and foreign language - that make students well-rounded medical school applicants.
 The degree is designed on the recommendations of the AAMC and patterned after some of the best public and private pre-medical undergraduate educations in the United States.

-- Our pre-medical advisor is a member of the National Association of Advisorsfor the Health Professions to better help our students stay in touch with current trends in medical school acceptance.
-Please don’t hesitate to contact Gregory Miller at firstname.lastname@example.org.
+- Our pre-medical advisor is a member of the National Association of Advisors for the Health Professions to better help our students stay in touch with current trends in medical school acceptance.
+Please don’t hesitate to contact Gregory Miller at email@example.com.

 - The Chemistry Club at SOU has won national recognition promoting science to Rogue Valley elementary and middle school students.
 This club offers you a chance to volunteer for a cause that can make a difference in lives and education of others.
+Our Pre-Healthcare Society is a student-led clubthat is active in community volunteering, science education, and fund-raising for medical field trips and outreach.

 - The class sizes at SOU average 25 students.
 This means your faculty will get to know you and your strengths and can write letters of recommendation that honestly assess your ability to succeed in a medical program.
 This personal relationship can make a difference in a student’s application to medical school.
-The Department has also implemented a new committee-based letter of recommendation procedure that includes feedback from all professors a student has had during the course of their SOU career.

 - The Department has established relationships with allopathic, osteopathic, and naturopathic doctors in our region.
 This relationship benefits our students when it comes to internships and shadowing experiences.